Planet-NULLCAST/curriculum/README.md

 # Steps for contributing

+ Switch to [`development`](https://github.com/Planet-NULLCAST/curriculum/tree/development) branch before start working as it has the latest code

 1. Create or pick an issue from the [issues](https://github.com/Planet-NULLCAST/curriculum/issues)
 2. If adding a new feature create an issue with lots of details to support.
 You can even start a discussion [here](https://github.com/Planet-NULLCAST/curriculum/discussions) to gain upvotes or ask for improvising the idea.
 3. For a member create a branch and send PR